 Olenna: You didn't really think I'd let you marry that monster, did you?

-The wildling, Osha, becomes one towards Bran and Rickon Stark after the Starks choose to spare her life, to the point she seduces Theon when he comes to Winterfell as a foe and potential menace to the children to be sure to have a diversion, kills the guard, and then takes the children away and promises to kill fellow wildlings if need be to protect them.
+The wildling, Osha, becomes one towards Bran and Rickon Stark after the Starks choose to spare her life, to the point that she seduces Theon when he comes to Winterfell as a foe and potential menace to the children to be sure to have a diversion, kills the guard, and then takes the children away and promises to kill fellow wildlings if need be to protect them.
 Likewise, if it weren't from Bran accepting the Reeds as traveling companions, it seems that Osha wouldn't hesitate to kill them in an instant, particularly Meera.

 Daenerys Stormborn has the woman who tricked her into sacrificing her unborn child to turn her husband into an Empty Shell burned alive.
 Later, she becomes very protective of her dragons, and they her.
 If you touch her dragons, you'll be reminded that her father was Aerys Targaryen.
 She even tells Jorah that they're the only children she will ever have.
 In the books, Dany hasn't had her period since she miscarried Rhaego, and doesn't believe she'll ever be able to have children again.
 She also doesn't take people mistreating her followers well, particularly Missandei.

 Though it doesn't do her much good, Walda Bolton is one too - when she and her baby are about to be devoured, her first instinct is to try and shield him with her body.